Monday, October 21, 2024

 You can look up any competitive table tennis player's ranking on the USATT website, here's a shortcut.

+Improvement Feels Inevitable.
 BUT, I am still working at it and my technique is improving.
 There's also the question of my fitness.
-When i watch myself playing, I am surprised to see that I am very low energy on the court.
+When I watch myself playing, I am surprised to see that I appear very low energy on the court.
 I look tired.
-Frankly, I often feel tired.
-So I'm trying to also get back in shape by generally improving my workout schedule, diet, weight, and mentality.
+I feel like I'm being intense but compared to the others, not so much.
+So I'm trying to also get more in shape by generally improving my workout schedule, diet, weight, and mentality.

 Stay tuned.
-For more background and to see what I look like as a player, here's another article about my table tennis efforts.
+For more background and to see what I look like as a player, here's another article about me getting started in table tennis .
+(It includes some much requested videos of me playing table tennis)

-BTW, I do still do some martial arts in the form of doing boxing-based circuit training at 9 Rounds in Ft Lauderdale.
-I usually get to hit pads but I no longer spar.
+BTW, I do still do a bit of martial arts in the form of doing boxing-based circuit training at 9 Rounds in Ft Lauderdale.
+I hit pads but no longer spar.
 Here I am with the speed bag.